Accounting for Agencies

 How do Retainer Invoices work in Zoho Books, and when is VAT due?

-Use the Retainer Invoice module in Zoho Books — not a standard invoice — for any upfront retainer or deposit.
-UAE VAT is due at the earliest of (i) tax-invoice date, (ii) payment receipt, or (iii) date of supply, so the retainer carries 5% VAT at issuance.
-The cash sits in the Unearned Revenue liability account, not Revenue.
-As work is delivered, raise project invoices and apply the retainer credit — Revenue moves out of Unearned Revenue on the drawdown, and no new VAT is charged.
-Booking a retainer as a regular invoice posts revenue immediately, breaks the deferral, and misstates every monthly P&L until the retainer runs out.
+For any upfront retainer or deposit, use the Retainer Invoice module in Zoho Books instead of the standard invoice.
+In the UAE, VAT is due at the earliest of the tax-invoice date, payment receipt, or date of supply.
+So, Retainer Invoices must carry 5% VAT.
+Any cash related to retainers sits in the Unearned Revenue Liability account and not the Revenue.
+As work is delivered, you must raise project invoices and apply the retainer credit.
+This will draw down the Unearned Revenue into the Revenue account.
+At this stage, no new VAT is charged.
+Recording a retainer as a standard invoice means recognizing revenue immediately, completely ignoring the deferral mechanism, and misstating every monthly P&L until the retainer runs out.

 When can a UAE agency zero-rate a service export?

-Zero-rating a service export requires the recipient is outside the UAE AND no special place-of-supply rule applies.
-After the November 2024 amendments the FTA tightened this materially: services that are real-estate-related, in-UAE training, in-UAE event work, or any service performed on UAE soil are standard-rated 5% even when invoiced to a foreign client.
-Pure remote work for a foreign client (e.g. a software-dev sprint delivered from Dubai to a client in London with no UAE-side presence) can still zero-rate — but document it with the engagement letter, contractor location and proof of recipient establishment.
-When in doubt, charge 5%.
+Service exports are zero-rated when the recipient is outside the UAE, and no special place-of-supply rules apply.
+You must also note that, after the November 2024 amendments, real estate-related services, in-UAE training, in-UAE event work, or any service performed on UAE soil are treated as standard-rated supplies carrying 5% VAT even when invoiced to a foreign client.
+Pure remote work for a foreign client can be zero-rated.
+However, even in such cases, it is important to document things like the engagement letter, contractor location, and proof of the recipient’s establishment.
+When in doubt, charge 5% VAT.

-How is media spend handled — pass-through or revenue?
+How is media spend handled?
+Is it a pass-through expense or revenue?

-How does Corporate Tax apply to agencies — QFZP 0% or Small Business Relief?
+How does Corporate Tax apply to free zone agencies?
+Can they apply for QFZP or Small Business Relief?

 Need help with accounting for your agency?